flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 ### Example [Longest Line v2](#longest-line-v2)

-- variables are *private* or *local* to where they are declared.
+- Variables are *private* or *local* to where they are declared.
-  - e.g. in `main`
+  - e.g. in `main`.
 - By default variables exist only so long as the function that instances them is running.
   - these variables are sometimes referred to as *automatic*.
   - They must be set each time, else they contain garbage.
 - *external* variables are globally accessible.
-  - alternative mechanism to argument lists for inter-function communication.
+  - Alternative mechanism to argument lists for inter-function communication.
   - Remain in existence permanently.
     - Retain values after function calls.
 - External variables have the following properties,
   - they must be *defined* once.
     - To allocate storage.
-  - then declared in each accessing function.
+  - Then declared in each accessing function.
-    - you can use `extern`.
+    - You can use `extern`.
-  - extern is not needed if the declaration preceeds the function in the source code.
+  - Extern is not needed if the declaration preceeds the function in the source code.
     - By convention place all `extern` variables at the top of a source file (and omit `extern`).
     - `extern` is needed to connect variables across